alysdal/thesis-prototype/readme.md

-# Machine learning with vibration vibration patterns
+# Machine learning with vibration patterns

 Run program with `php -S 0.0.0.0:8000`